 JESUS SAVED YOU FROM YOUR WORST ENEMY

-This is where your story differs from the usual wartime stories.
-Because in this case, your worst enemy saw that you could never beat him on your own, and did something to give you the chance to win.
+This is where your story differs.
+Because in this case, your worst enemy saw that you could never beat him on your own, and did something no other enemy would ever do.

 He sent a scapegoat for his wrath.